zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 ./mvnw clean install
 ```

+This will sign the created artifact, which is needed for publication to Maven Central.
 If the GPG integration causes headaches (and you do not plan to publish the created artifact to maven central anyway),
 you can skip gpg signing:

 ```shell
 ./mvnw -Dgpg.skip=true clean install
 ```

+### Thanks

+We (the [maintainers](MAINTAINERS)) want to thank our main contributors:

+* Alexander Libin (@qlibin), who created a similar predecessor library (tarbela-producer-spring-boot-starter, now not public anymore), from which this one was forked.
+* Lucas Medeiros de Azevedo (@wormangel), who added support for business events.

 ## License